wakatime/wakaq/README.md

     # the current machine.
     concurrency="cores*4",

     # Raise SoftTimeout in a task if it runs longer than 30 seconds.
+Can also be set per
+    # task or queue.
+If no soft timeout set, tasks can run forever.
     soft_timeout=30,  # seconds

     # SIGKILL a task if it runs longer than 1 minute.
+Can be set per task or queue.
     hard_timeout=timedelta(minutes=1),

     # If the task soft timeouts, retry up to 3 times.
 Max retries comes first